 The First Congress of this International Society for Perioperative Care in Liver Transplantation was held in Pittsburgh in 1990 (Transplantation Proceedings, Vol. 23: number 3).
 During this meeting the newly created Society witnessed another evolution – the renaming as the International Liver Transplantation Society (ILTS).
 The ILTS was founded with a clear mission statement emphasizing a multidisciplinary approach, and effective communication between clinicians, scientists, researchers belonging to all disciplines involved in liver transplantation.
 In addition the ILTS was committed to the publication of a dedicated journal.
 A number of important individuals, who provided ideas, encouragement and significant assistance in the evolution and formation of the ILTS, need to be mentioned: Drs.
 William Merritt, Andre DeWolf, and Jorge Estrin –anesthesiology; Drs.
 Ake Grenvik and David Plevak — critical care medicine; Drs.
 Russell Wiesner, David Van Thiel and Michael Sorrell — hepatology; Drs.
 William Wall, John Fung and Robert Gordon – surgery.
 All played vital roles in the formation of the ILTS (Table 1).
 It should be noted that the moral support of Dr. Thomas Starzl, Sir.
 Roy Calne and Dr. Rudolf Pichlmayr were invaluable.
 Dr. Yoogoo Kang was elected as the founding president of ILTS.
 (Table 2)

-The First Congress of the International Liver Transplantation Society was held in April 1992 in Minneapolis and was hosted Dr. Russell Wiesner (Mayo Clinic) and Dr. Jorge Estrin (University of Minnesota).
+The First Congress of the International Liver Transplantation Society was held in April 1992 in Minneapolis and was hosted by Dr. Russell Wiesner (Mayo Clinic) and Dr. Jorge Estrin (University of Minnesota).
 During this meeting the preliminary by-laws of the Society were adopted, and on April 20, 1992 ILTS was formally incorporated as a non-profit society in the state of Virginia.